phil-rice/CandidateSourcingOld/Architectural.Decision.Log.md

 * N is small, this is an MVP and there is no need to fix this for the MVP
 * Note the use of IRelationshipToJson is designed to mask this and allow a single place to fix it later

+# Why is Job directly creating things in the event store instead of commands
+This is a MVP.
+Adding in a command layer is another layer of complexity

+While it dramatically improves testing and the ability to reason it will take time

+I can refactor it later